 · Medical Records Clerk: If you want to gain knowledge of medical records–which is crucial for any healthcare facility–this is the position for you.
 This position is responsible for filing various medical forms, retrieving any records needed, and preparing medical records for upcoming visits.
 You will also be responsible for maintaining patient medical records’ confidentiality and communicating with physicians in regards to documentation missing or needed for the patient visit.

 · Health Insurance Specialist: This position carries many responsibilities, such as reviewing patient records using medical coding procedures, examining claims, and verifying insurance benefits, as well as, recording medical charges, payments, and adjustments.
 The specialist is also responsible for detecting any coding errors.

 · Medical Scribe: Medical scribe is a new and upcoming position in the medical field.
 The main function of this position is to increase the quality of care given to patients.
-The Medical Scribe duties entail gathering information while the doctor is seeing the patient, which allows the doctor to focus on the patient’s needs.
-The information is then placed in the patient’s electronic health record.
+The Medical Scribe accompanies the physician seeing patients.
+The Scribe documents what the doctor is doing, directly into the patient’s medical record or electronic medical record (EHR).
+During the patient encounter, the doctor will recite the patient’s past medical history, social history, family history, physical examination, as well as procedures, lab and x-ray results, and any other information having to do with the patient’s encounter, while the Scribe enters this information into the medical record in real-time.
+By having a Scribe take over these documentation duties, the physician can focus on patient care and not paperwork.
 You will be the doctor’s personal administrative assistant, which gives you one-on-one time with the doctor and a chance to deepen your learning.

 As you grow your career and gain experience, career advancement opportunities will also grow.
 You will learn important skills at Laurus College, such as: